Power BI: Unicode Characters in Visualizations

 3. Select Use First Row as Headers.

-Use First Row as Headers
+Power Query: Use First Row as Headers

-Step 4: Convert Text Values to Numbers
+Step 4: Map Status Values to Numeric Codes

 1. Switch to the Table view.